ecdye/zram-config/README.md

 Enter `git add --all` at the command line to add the files or changes to the repository.

-Enter `git commit -m '<commit_message>'` at the command line to commit new files/changes to the local repository.
+Enter `git commit -ms '<commit_message>'` at the command line to commit new files/changes to the local repository.
 For the <commit_message> , you can enter anything that describes the changes you are committing.

-Enter `git push`  at the command line to copy your files from your local repository to remote.
+Enter `git push` at the command line to copy your files from your local repository to the remote.

 Please feel free to clone, copy and hack, post idea, issues, join and support a community.